Westport, County Mayo: Rail

 The town is the terminus of a 250 km Dublin-Westport/Galway railway line from Dublin Heuston in Dublin.
 This railway connects the town to Castlebar.
 Westport railway station opened on 28 January 1866.
 The line originally ran through to Westport Quay station (opened on 1 January 1875 and closed in April 1977).
 This line was lifted overnight in 1977 by Córas Iompair Éireann (CIÉ).
 In order to pacify local concern, the bulk of the trackbed of this extension was converted to a public walkway, still open today.
 There was also a branch to Achill Island branching off after the station, but this closed in 1937.

 Bicycle

 The Great Western Greenway is a greenway rail trail that follows the route of the former Midland Great Western Railway branch line to Achill, via Newport and Mulranny.

 Road

 The N5 national primary route also connects the town to Castlebar, as well as connecting to the N4 near Longford that leads onward to Dublin.
 The other major road passing through Westport is the N59 national secondary route.

+In April 2023, a 10 km section of the N5 Castlebar bypass, connecting a new roundabout at Turlough to the Westport road, was opened to traffic as part of a wider 25 km road upgrade linking Westport and Turlough.